derenback/Domoticz-SMA-Inverter/README.md

 |  30803  | Grid frequency    |  Hz  |  X  | Custom      |                                  |

 ## Version history
-    0.7.1 Skip update if a device has been removed 0.7.0 Added grid frquency
+    0.7.2 Fix so that total production is not set to zero on undefind value 0.7.1 Skip update if a device has been removed 0.7.0 Added grid frquency
     0.6.0 Reverted removal of total production and restore total production on restart or no data.